-- % of increase of built-up area, or land take; - % of change of other land cover classes; - % of change of protected areas; - % of increase of built-up area, or land take within LECZ; - % of change of other land cover classes within LECZ; - % of change of protected areas within LECZ
+- % of increase of built-up area, or land take; - % of change of other land cover classes: - % of change of protected areas; - % of increase of built-up area, or land take within LECZ; - % of change of other land cover classes within LECZ; - % of change of protected areas within LECZ

-The Candidate CI 25 has been assessed for the Adriatic sub-region of the Mediterranean based on open-source data from the Copernicus Land Monitoring - Coastal zones service, OpenStreetMap, World Database on Protected Areas, and Forest and Buildings removed Copernicus DEM (FABDEM) global elevation map for 2012 and 2018.
+The Candidate CI 25 has been assessed for the Adriatic sub-region of the Mediterranean based on open-source data from the Copernicus Land Monitoring - Coastal zones service for the year 2012 (Copernicus Coastal zones 2021a) and for the year 2018 (Copernicus Coastal zones (2021b), and for the change between 2012 and 2018 (Copernicus Coastal zones (2021c), OpenStreetMap (OpenStreetMap 2021), World Database on Protected Areas (UNEP World Conservation Monitoring Centre 2021), and Forest and Buildings removed Copernicus DEM (FABDEM) global elevation map for 2012 and 2018 (Copernicus DEM 30 2021).
 All data retrieved per countries from the open-sources are available here (Password: IMAP#2023).
 Coastal urbanisation or land take is almost an irreversible process.
 Therefore, the CCI 25 indicator provides, among other indications, an inventory of the urbanisation pressures on coastal ecosystems but also reveals changes between land cover classes.
-With an additional assessment of these processes within the Low Elevation Coastal Zone (LECZ) (Error!
-Reference source not found.), i.e., the zone below the elevation of 5 m above sea level, important findings related to adaptation to climate change are provided.
+With an additional assessment of these processes within the Low Elevation Coastal Zone (LECZ), i.e., the zone below the elevation of 5 m above sea level, important findings related to adaptation to climate change are provided.
 The calculation of data and analysis has been prepared by PAP/RAC by using the above-mentioned sources, therefore countries have not provided their own assessments.
-The draft report (Baučić M. et al 2022 b) was discussed with the Adriatic countries at the meeting in Tunis on 10 November 2022.
+The draft report (Baučić M. et al. 2022 b) was discussed with the Adriatic countries at the meeting in Tunis on 10 November 2022.
 Upgraded with the LECZ it represents the main input to this QSR.

 For the purpose of integration of CIs within EO8 the question of correlation between the CI 16 on coastline and CCI 25 on coastal land cover has been studied, particularly between the land used by human activities and related artificial coastline.
 Typical situations that can be observed along the Adriatic coast vary from situations with strong correlation (in front of settlement there is the artificial coast) to situations of no correlation (natural beaches in front of a settlement).
 It can be concluded that there is no firm correlation between land cover and the type of the coastline.

-1294.
-Due to the candidate status of this indicator, it was not included in the 2017 Med QSR.
+1271.
+Due to the candidate status of this indicator, it was not included in the 2017 MED QSR.
 Since then, the indicator has been tested through the implementation of several projects such as the EcAp MED II and III, the GEF MedProgramme and alike.
 With the active support of the CORMON meetings the Guiding Factsheet was improved and upgraded.
 So, it is now for the first time that this indicator is presented; however, it still at the sub-regional scale (Adriatic Sea) where data was available from the open sources and therefore, required no major contribution from the countries.

-1295.
-Good environmental status for CCI 25 is specified in the Guidance Factsheet (UNEP/MAP, 2019) as "Linear coastal development minimised, with perpendicular development being in balance with integrity and diversity of coastal ecosystems and landscapes.
+1272.
+Good environmental status for CCI 25 is specified in the Guidance Factsheet (UNEP/ MAP 2019a) as "Linear coastal development minimised, with perpendicular development being in balance with integrity and diversity of coastal ecosystems and landscapes.
 Mixed land-use structure achieved in predominantly human-made coastal landscapes".